icecube/ppc/doc/index.rst

     *use: UNFM=0/1*

     1: Use slower (but more precise) minimizer (using golden ratio algorithm) for t0 search.
 Default is 0

+  - **MONO**

+    *MONOtonize*

+    *use: MONO=0/1*

+    Set MONO=1 to bin data such that the bins rise and fall monotonically around a single maximum bin.
+This is done via a modification to the bayesian block algorithm.
+This works well for flasher data, but you may need to disable this (default behavior) if multiple peaks in data waveforms are important (and the fit needs to reproduce this - such as in tau double bang studies).
+Default is 0

+  - **PEAK**

+    *slow/precise PEAK search*

+    *use: PEAK=0/1*

+    Set PEAK=1 to use a more accurate but slower bin optimization that searches for the best peak bin location in bayesian-block single-peak bin solutions.
+Otherwise (nominally) the peak bin is assumed to contain the max value bin of the input binning.
+The captured binned range extends (up to) 500 ns from the front of the peak bin into earlier times, and (up to) 1000 ns from the end of the peak bin into later times.
+This can be used with or without MONO=1 option.
+Default is 0

   - **MLPD**